 10 Powerful Health Benefits of Parsley You Never Knew About

-We tend to think of parsley as a garnish, and don’t give it much thought.
-But this herb does much more than make your plate look pretty.
-Here are 10 unexpected health benefits of parsley.
+We tend to think of parsley as a garnish, and don’t give it much thought, but this herb does much more than make your plate look pretty.
+These 10 unexpected parsley benefits will do wonders for your health.

 Breast cancer protection

-Living a lifestyle that reduces your cancer risk is wise—here are habits that prevent breast cancer.
-Parsley may have specific protective benefits against breast cancer.
+Apparently adding parsley to your diet is another one of the ways you can prevent breast cancer.
+Parsley benefits may include specifically protecting you from breast cancer.
 “It contains a chemical compound called apigenin that is known to help inhibit breast cancer cell growth,” says Amanda Capriglione RD, CDN.
 “Some scientists believe that apigenin can be a possible non-toxic treatment in the future.”
 Add a handful of flat leaf parsley to salads, smoothies, and soups for maximum benefits.

 Makes grilling safer

 “Consume parsley with your char-grilled chicken, fish, and steak to help minimize the cancer-causing effects of heterocyclic amines,” says Capriglione.
-“Heterocyclic amines are made when proteins are cooked at high-temperatures.”
+“Heterocyclic amines are made when proteins are cooked at high temperatures.”
 She suggests making a chimichurri sauce by blending parsley, fresh garlic, salt, pepper, some apple cider or red wine vinegar and olive oil together and adding to cooked meats.
-Check out these seven other tips for healthier grilling.

 Prevents lines and wrinkles